 Parental Guidance: The Supreme Court of Ohio has published a useful guide to help divorcing parents construct a parenting time schedule that will work for their family, Planning for Parenting Time: Ohio's Guide for Parents Living Apart.
 While it is no substitute for enacting a good parenting time rule, NPO considers it a desirable feature of a county's rule to include a reference to or significant text from this pamphlet in order to assist parents in creating their own parenting schedule.
-NPO found nine county rules that included references and/or links to or significant selections from this helpful pamphlet.
+NPO found ten county rules-one more than in 2020-that included references and/or links to or significant selections from this helpful pamphlet.